 Have I sold you on this yummy salad yet?
 Then keep reading, because I'm going to walk you through how to make kale salad step-by-step!

-This easy salad features healthy, simple, yet flavor packed ingredients, and you’ll find everything at almost any grocery store:
+This easy salad features healthy, simple, yet flavor packed ingredients.
+You'll find everything you need in most grocery stores:

 - Extra Virgin Olive Oil

 - Kosher Salt

 - Fresh Lemon Juice

 - Panko Bread Crumbs

 - You can use any kind of kale for this recipe.
 I prefer to use Lacinato kale (also called Tuscan or dinosaur kale), which has flat leaves.
 I used curly kale here though, because that's all my grocery store stocks lately, and it works perfectly fine.

 - I always use kosher salt (instead of standard table salt) for all my recipes, and I highly recommend it for this salad.
 The flavor is soooo much better.